teeparham/gemdiff/README.md

 2. The GitHub repository must have tagged releases to show compare views.
 If you find gems that do not tag releases, submit an issue to the gem maintainer to tag their releases.

-3. The versions must be tagged using the standard name format of `v1.2.3`.
+3. The versions must be tagged using the standard format of `v1.2.3`.
 If you find gems that follow a non-standard format (such as `1.2.3`), please open an issue or submit a pull request.
 See [`lib/gemdiff/outdated_gem.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/outdated_gem.rb).

-4. Encourage gem maintainers to either enter the GitHub repository URL in the `homepage` field of their gemspec, or anywhere in the description. `gemdiff` is much faster if so, and if not, it guesses the best match using the GitHub search API.
+4. Encourage gem maintainers to enter the GitHub repository URL in the `homepage` field of their gemspec or anywhere in the description.
 If you find exceptions, open an issue or submit a pull request.
 See [`lib/gemdiff/repo_finder.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/repo_finder.rb).

 ### More Info